How to handle a flat tire

 • What are the first steps to take?

-• What should I bring on my UTV in the event of a flat tire?
+• What should I bring with me on my UTV in case of a flat tire?

 • Can't I drive with a flat tire back to the trailhead?